Table of Contents

 Summary - Pros Vs Cons

-To start wrapping things up, this is a great camera, that I enjoy using, it helps me stay focused in the moment, and helps me create memories.
+To start wrapping things up, this is a great camera, that I enjoy using, it helps me stay focused at the moment, and helps me create memories.
 Which is the most important thing in my opinion.

 The Barrier To Entry